 Boston Bruins right wing Shawn Thornton argues a call, Nov.
 7, 2013, in Boston.
 THE CANADIAN PRESS/AP, Charles Krupa

-Bruins tough guy Shawn Thornton has been suspended 15 games for punching and injuring unsuspecting Penguins defenceman Brooks Orpik, which the NHL considered an "act of retribution."
+NEW YORK, N.Y. - Bruins tough guy Shawn Thornton has been suspended 15 games for his attack on Penguins defenceman Brooks Orpik.

-Orpik has not played since the game, which was Dec.
-7 at TD Garden in Boston, and is on injured reserve.
-He is still experiencing concussion-like symptoms and took part in a light skating session for the first time Friday.
+Orpik is still experiencing concussion-like symptoms and took part in a light skating session for the first time Friday.

 The 36-year-old from Oshawa, Ont., has three goals and 41 penalty minutes in 27 games this season.